The membership site and online course business model isn’t limited to big businesses with giant revenue streams.

 Take advantage of AccessAlly’s private notes feature to create an area for each client to submit questions prior to their coaching sessions.

-This is a great way to reduce inbox overwhelm for you and will help you stay organized, making it easy to access each client’s submissions in a centralized location.
+This is a great way to reduce the overwhelming clutter in their busy email inbox and help you stay organized.
+Making use of private notes allows you to access each client’s submissions in a centralized location, ensuring that no valuable information gets lost in the shuffle.

-You can also use this feature to communicate back and forth with each client.
+You can also use this feature to communicate back and forth with each client, creating a dynamic and engaging community chat that encompasses all your valued clients and yourself.

-Send notes, attachments, and other resources that may be helpful for each individual client directly to their individual dashboards.
+Send notes, attachments, community messages and other resources that may be helpful for each individual client directly to their individual dashboards.

 They’ll receive an automated email notification letting them know new material is available for them to access so you don’t have to worry about whether or not they know the material has been added.